Underated-kiddo/covid-analyser/README.md

 ## Setup
 1. Clone the repository or download the project files.

+N/B also due to the large file of the dataset i wont include it so you can download it from kaggle and add it to the folder

 2. Ensure the `owid-covid-data.csv` file is in the project directory.
 3. Install the required Python libraries:
    ```bash